forrestjgq/lsp/thread/pwpt/pthread.md

 <span id="3.2.3"> </span>
 ### 3.2.3 Using mutexes for atomicity

-Invariants, as we saw in [[Section 3.](#3.)1](#3.1), are statements about your program that must always be true.
+Invariants, as we saw in [Section 3.1](#3.1), are statements about your program that must always be true.
 But we also saw that invariants probably aren't always true, and many can't be.
 To be always true, data composing an invariant must be modified atomically.
 Yet it is rarely possible to make multiple changes to a program state atomically.
 It may not even be possible to guarantee that a single change is made atomically, without substantial knowledge of the hardware and architecture and control over the executed instructions.

 > "Atomic" means indivisible.
 But most of the time, we just mean that threads don't see things that would confuse them.